cchdo/r2r-ctd/docs/installing.md

 3. If the `docker.sock` is not in its default location, is the `DOCKER_HOST` envar set?

    On a mac try setting this to `unix:///Users/<user>/.docker/run/docker.sock`, be sure to replace `<user>` with your actual home directory name.

+[^smallver]: The linux container is a few kb in size, not the hundred+ MB for the windows based containers (nanoserver).

 ### Host
 As such, at this time the python part of `r2r-ctd` needs to be running on the docker host system and not in a container itself or a remote machine.